 PRIVATE - Over 24,000 acres of private wilderness to explore with just one 14 bed lodge.

 UNDERSTATED LUXURY - Beautiful lodge and gardens with a full team of friendly and attentive staff

 The original main house provides classic elegance with a dining room, sitting room, bar and billiards room.
 Four cottages are then spread across the tropical gardens offering 6 en suite rooms, plus a family cottage, each with their own private verandas.
 The beautiful swimming pool and pool house provide welcome refreshment after a day out in the bush and for those with the energy, a 'Kenya style' tennis court has held many a fine tournament!
 For a detailed fact sheet on the accommodation and facilities at Sosian, please CLICK HERE.

-- Sosian Horseback Safaris (5-7 days) - to find out more CLICK HERE
+Sosian Horseback Safaris (5-7 days) - to find out more contact email@example.com

 With many years of careful management, the wildlife on Sosian has flourished.
 We are fortunate enough to have a diverse cross section of habitats that hosts a long list of birds and mammals, including elephant, hippo, buffalo, lion, leopard, cheetah, hyena, giraffe, zebra, kudu, oryx, impala, warthog, plus many smaller predators such as bat-eared foxes, genet cats and serval cats.
-Sosian has also become known for its healthy population of the endangered wild dog.
-With sophisticated tracking equipment we are able to locate these fascinating predators and often follow them by vehicle, on foot or from a horse.
 Wildlife viewing is rewarding, whilst still maintaining the true wilderness of this area which makes each sighting all the more special and exciting.